 But Japanese communities and the cultural traditions they bring to communities across the U.S. have been rather obscured in the Midwest at large—including Michigan—compared to coastal states and other ports of entry for immigrants; only 2.9% of the population in the Midwest is Asian, while 9.8%, 6.2% and 3.2% of the population is Asian in the West, Northeast and South, respectively.

-According to Adam Wolf, a former public affairs advisor at the Consulate General of Japan in Detroit who helped draft the proposal for Sakura Novi, the idea to build a community that resembles a little Tokyo in Novi originated with Ryoji Noda, who was the Japanese Chief General Consul at the time.
+According to Adam Wolf, a former public affairs advisor at the Consulate General of Japan in Detroit who helped draft the proposal for Sakura Novi, the idea to build a community that resembles a little Tokyo in Novi originated with Ryoji Noda, who was the Deputy Consul General of Japan in Detroit at the time.

 Noda envisioned modeling the proposed development after the lively and collegial atmosphere of the night market, or kita no yatai, in the city of Obihiro, Hokkaido, where he is from.
 Kita no yatai is a cluster of food stands located in Obihiro’s downtown area that serve various cuisines to customers as they stand in the street or sit side-by-side in close quarters.

 As the plans moved forward, Scott Aikens, the developer for Sakura Novi, asked Kim to join the project and help advise the development group using his experience in hospitality and Asian cuisine.

 “It’s simple things like bringing awareness that there’s a difference between Asian cuisines,” Kim said.
 “A lot of Caucasian people don’t really understand those differences, [like] what makes something Japanese and what makes something Korean.”

 This is particularly important in places like the Midwest, where it can be difficult to convince people to try new cuisines because of lack of exposure, Kim added.